haideralipunjabi/blog-haideralipunjabi/content/posts/making-modules-for-polybar-shell-python.md

 ### polybar-kdeconnect v1

 I started by learning how polybar modules work.
-Any script (python,bash,etc) that can be executed in a shell can be used as a module.
+Any script (python, bash, etc) that can be executed in a shell can be used as a module.
 The output of the script is what is shown in polybar.
-Polybar also allows to execute scripts on events such as `click`, `right-click` etc.
+Polybar also allows executing scripts on events such as `click`, `right-click` etc.

 The [v1 of my kdeconnect]() module was very simple.
 A script that used kdeconnect-cli (part of [kdeconnect]()) to check whether a device was connected or not, and show an icon based on that.
 It didn't support multiple devices, and the only way was to create copies of the module.

-After [sharing that on reddit](https://www.reddit.com/r/unixporn/comments/ajz7km/oc_kdeconnect_module_for_polybar/), I received lots of feedback, suggestions and ideas to improve the module.
+After [sharing that on Reddit](https://www.reddit.com/r/unixporn/comments/ajz7km/oc_kdeconnect_module_for_polybar/), I received lots of feedback, suggestions and ideas to improve the module.

 A day later, I had implemented different colours for different battery levels.